Cray-HPE/docs-csm/operations/network/management_network/apply_custom_config_1.0.md

 ## Apply users/password

-All that is required to re-apply the users is to get into global configuration mode with `conf t` and to paste in the config that was copied from the previous step.
+All that is required to re-apply the users is to get into global configuration mode with `conf t` and to paste in the configuration that was copied from the previous step.

 ### Aruba